 When Walter McMillan was convicted of murder, but at no point – investigation, trial, conviction – are his friends and family questioned or asked to testify as to his whereabouts.
 Over 50 people [mostly Black] saw him miles away from where the murder occurred, at the time the murder occurred.
 But for the neutral law, they are not credible witnesses.
 Yet the entire case against hinges on the testimony of a career criminal.
 A White career criminal.
 We live in yesterday’s memories of law and order.
 And even if there were two sides to this, one is a mountain and the other is a speck of dust.

-On Slow Death Row: Or the little foxes that spoil the vines, the little violences that slowly kill and the many Bryan Stevensons who will not stay the distance
+On Slow Death Row: Or the little foxes that spoil the vines, the little violences that slowly kill and the many Bryan Stevensons who will not and cannot stay the distance

 I cannot imagine how Bryan Stevenson managed to survive this work.
 He set up the Equal Justice Initiative in 1989 as a very, very young lawyer.
 I remember being a young lawyer.
 Absolutely everything was intimidating.
 I cannot imagine choosing to do this sort of work at that point.
 I suspect there are other not-nice things that may have happened to him that neither the movie or the book cover.
 A few of things that are included: on his visit to death row he is ordered to strip to his underwear, even though lawyers are not required to do so; when he tries to set up the EJI initially, the first landlord refuses to let the office to him just because of the work he intends to do; there is a bomb threat at Eva’s house [Eva is Brie Larson’s character and she works with Stevenson at the EJI]; the police stop him and put a gun to his face [this was particularly traumatising to watch for me]; there is a lot genteel and patronising stonewalling; and in the final court scene McMillan’s friends and family are not let into the courtroom.
 How to continue fighting against a system determined to crush you?
 Because, even if there were two sides to this, one is a mountain and other is a speck of dust.